Your Feedback

 The set of indices reflecting the position of Nigeria among other countries in the field of education and innovation can be seen in Figure 7.

-In the country ranking in accordance with The Global Innovation Index in 2021, Nigeria was 118th, behind Egypt and Algeria.
+In the country ranking in accordance with The Global Innovation Index 2024, Nigeria was 113th, behind Egypt and ahead of Algeria.

 Sources: